SirJohnK/LocalizationResourceManager.Maui/README.md

         settings.RestoreLatestCulture(true);
     });
 ```
-Settings contains 4 methods for configuration:
+Settings contains 5 methods for configuration:
 - **AddResource** (Add one or more Resource Managers)
 - **AddFileResource** (Add file based Resource Managers.
 Create/Read/Write at runtime with [ResourceWriter](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcewriter) and [ResourceReader](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcereader).)
 - **InitialCulture** (Set initial/startup culture, Default: Current System Culture)
 - **RestoreLatestCulture** (Restore latest set culture flag, Default: false, Note: Will override InitalCulture!)
+- **SupportNameWithDots** (Activate support for Resource Names with Dots when used with TranslateExtension.
+Option to set custom dot substitution.
+Default: "_")

 ## Use in XAML
 When used for localized texts in XAML pages, use the `TranslateExtension`: